Jbleezy/BO1-Reimagined/README.md

 * Always drops Wunderwaffe regardless of whether or not you have completed the sidequest
 * Upgraded assault rifles no longer deal extra damage to the Director
 * Max health is now 250,000 no matter how many players are in the match
+* No longer affected by explosive damage scaling
 * Only slows down players close to him when shot at while calm
 * Fixed a bug that caused shotgun damage on the Director to only count one pellet of damage per shot
 * Fixed a bug that caused the Director to not be able to electrify a player anymore after the player knifed an electrified zombie during an insta kill